-The laboratory of Leonard Petrucelli, Ph.D., is ushering in a new era of neurodegenerative disease research.
-Dr. Petrucelli's team has been at the forefront of research investigating the cellular mechanisms that cause neurodegeneration in diseases characterized by abnormal protein aggregation, such as Alzheimer's disease, frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
+The Neurodegenerative Diseases Laboratory of Leonard Petrucelli, Ph.D., is at the forefront of research investigating the cellular mechanisms that cause diseases characterized by abnormal protein aggregation such as Alzheimer's disease, frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
 In expanding upon his commitment to understanding the causes of such diseases, Dr. Petrucelli is now emphasizing translational research geared toward identifying and developing therapies for treatment and prevention.

 - Mechanisms of disease progression and neuronal death.
 Dr. Petrucelli's team recently discovered a hallmark of C9orf72-linked FTD and ALS (c9FTD/ALS): c9RAN proteins (dipeptide repeats).
 These proteins result from a mutation in the C9orf72 gene.
 His team is investigating the significance of c9RAN proteins in various cell models, including patient-derived fibroblasts, and in vivo systems.